mtlynch/mtlynch.io/content/posts/stripe-recording-its-customers/index.md

 ## Summary

-Stripe is a payment processor
-The official Stripe JavaScript library is tracking user behavior on Stripe is collecting every page.
+Websites that use Stripe to collect payment must include Stripe's JavaScript library within their application.
+Integrating it according to Stripe's documentation causes the library to share user tracking data with Stripe throughout the user's browsing session, even on pages that do not interact with Stripe or display payment forms.
+This data includes:

+* Full URLs of each page the user visits, including query parameters and URL fragments
+* Timings of how quickly the user moves their mouse during browsing
+* A cookie that allows Stripe to track the same user across the web

+Stripe does not clearly disclose their collection of this data, and they make it difficult for client applications to limit the library's tracking behavior.

+When discussing the issue informally, Stripe has [publicly stated](https://github.com/stripe/react-stripe-elements/issues/99#issuecomment-528987443) that they use the data exclusively for fraud protection and diagnostics, but language in their [privacy policy](https://stripe.com/privacy) suggests that they may also use or sell it for marketing purposes.

-## Reccomendations to Stripe
+## Recommendations to Stripe

-Given how seriously Stripe seems to take security and privacy, it's surprising that they have been collecting so much data from their customers while doing so little to disclose their collection practices.
-My hope is that this is simply an oversight from Stripe that's persisted because too few customers have noticed for Stripe to recognize the problem.
+Given how seriously Stripe seems to take security and privacy, it's surprising that they have been collecting so much data from their customers with so little transparency.
+My hope is that this is simply an oversight that's persisted because too few customers have noticed.

 There are several actions Stripe can take to rectify this situation:

-* Clearly disclose data sharing
+* Clearly disclose data sharing.
-  * The npm package pages and the Stripe.js reference should clearly define what browsing and telemetry data their app will transmit to Stripe if they integrate with the Stripe library.
+  * The npm package pages and the Stripe.js documentation should clearly define what browsing and telemetry data the library transmits to Stripe when a client application integrates it.
-* Give client applications control over what data to share via opt-in
-  * Stripe clients bear the cost of chargebacks against their application, so they should get to decide how much information to share with Stripe to reduce those chargebacks.
-  * The stripe-js library should offer clients different levels so clients can balance their tolerance for chargebacks against their willingness to share data to increase the accuracy of Stripe's fraud detection algorithms.
-* Support library unloading
+* Support library unloading.
   * Give client applications a supported mechanism to unload Stripe after the app has collected a user's payment.
+* Grant client applications control over what data to share via opt-in.
+  * Stripe clients bear the cost of chargebacks against their application, so they should decide how much information to share with Stripe to reduce those chargebacks.